 Is your child self-critical and easily frustrated?
-Does she/he feel uncomfortable with new challenges or particularly difficult tasks?
+Do they feel uncomfortable with new challenges or particularly tricky tasks?
 If so, your child may be a perfectionist.

 To many people, this doesn’t seem like such a bad thing.
 After all, what’s wrong with setting high standards and pushing yourself to improve?